 So, is it good to use lavender products for cats and dogs?
 Well, yes and no.

 As with any treatment, even an organic one, there are risks you need to consider to be sure that it won’t cause your pet any harm.
+One such risk is lavender toxicity, which can be particularly dangerous for cats if they are exposed to lavender plants or lavender-based products.

 First of all, potential benefits and risks differ depending on the type of animal you have in your household and its age, size, and health condition.